speedscale/docs/docs/guides/graphql.md

 ## AST JSON

 In order to be able to modify GraphQL payloads the Speedscale UI shows a JSON representation of the GraphQL query.
 This JSON format is not based on an industry standard because none currently exists for GraphQL Query->JSON.
 As a consequence, this AST is generally messy and difficult for humans to read.
 However, you can still see the actual GraphQL in the `raw` tab.
-The important thing to note is that in order to use transformers to modify your request for replay, you need to interact with the JSON representation.
+The important thing to note is that you must modify the JSON representation and Speedscale will reconstruct it into GraphQL AST syntax at replay.

 The following is an example of what you will see for this mutation query:
 ```graphql